 Eliminating and replacing problem foods from your diet may help fight against bloating.
 The quickest way to identify your food intolerances is by taking a blood test that measures IgG antibody levels against a variety of different food proteins.

 This kind of testing helps to quickly identify which foods are responding negatively with your system and can be more efficient than food journaling or guess-and-check diets.

 All that’s left to do after you get your results is to eliminate the foods you’re intolerant to.
 That’s it.
-No follow ups.
-No exercise regiments.
+No follow-ups.
+No exercise regimens.
 Zero hassles.